-Math Teaching Resources
+Math Education Resources

 Mathematics is all around us.
 Learning it is necessary to gain skills that make students employable.
 Learning math is also important for being a better gamer.
 In fact, research shows that there is a one-to-one relationship between learning chess and math/science education.
 This is why MATHguide created a strategy tutorial for the game called Clash of Clans.
 It explains several mathematical properties and relationships that can be found within the game.
 Knowing them will make students better gamers and better math/science students.